Academic Writing

 These controversies predate current concerns about for-profit schools and long-distance learning and package deals.
 They can be found in the writings of Sir Francis Bacon and Adam Smith, whose ideas laid the foundation of our world.
 As evident in Charles Dickens’ Hard Times, in the curricular debates between Matthew Arnold and Thomas Huxley, in the education of economist John Stuart Mill, the marketplace since the early 19th century has bred competing ideas about higher education, according to class, economic demand, and political ideology.

 But what does a liberal arts education mean in the early 21st-century?
-How can writing well in the classroom teach colelge students, whatever their major, to communicate well in the public and private sectors?
+How can writing well in the classroom teach college students, whatever their major, to communicate well in the public and private sectors?
 Above all, how does education relate to personal and professional ethics and to traditional liberalism's vision of a free, just, and progressive society?
-To answer these questions, my section of Academic Writing (WRTG-10600) examine the development, dynamics, and meaning of American business and science through the lenses of different disciplines: anthropology, economics, history, politics, psychology, sociology, even literature.
+To answer these questions, whenever I teach Academic Writing (WRTG-10600) or Ithaca Seminar in Writing (ICSM-10800), I ask first-year college students to examine the development, dynamics, and meaning of American business and science through the lenses of different disciplines: anthropology, economics, history, politics, psychology, sociology, even literature.

 FRANKLIN'S ACADEMY

-Appropriately, the course focuses on the life and work of Benjamin Franklin.
+Appropriately, these first-year writing courses focus on the life and work of Benjamin Franklin.
 The youngest son of a poor candlemaker, Franklin began his career as a printer and bookseller.
-By improvising a broad education and capitalizing on a gift for words, he became succesful editor, publisher, entrepreneur, inventor, scientist, legislator, and ambassador.
-His organizational and rhetorical stragies for communicating intelligently and effectively in the academy, the marketplace, and the assembly remain fresh and instructive, as do the problems and pradoxes of the intellectual, commercial, and political worlds that formed him.
+By improvising a broad education and capitalizing on a gift for words, he became successful editor, publisher, entrepreneur, inventor, scientist, legislator, and ambassador.
+His organizational and rhetorical strategies for communicating intelligently and effectively in the academy, the marketplace, and the assembly remain fresh and instructive, as do the problems and paradoxes of the intellectual, commercial, and political worlds that formed him.

 Franklin believed that the best education teaches students "everything that is useful and ornamental."
 In the conclusion to its 2002 report Greater Expectations: The Commitment to Quality as a Nation Goes to College, the Association of American Colleges and Universities urges "an end to the traditional, artificial distinction between liberal and practical education.
 Liberal education in all fields will have the strongest impact when studies look beyond the classroom to the world's major questions, asking students to apply their developing analytical and communication skills and their ethical judgment to significant problems in the world around them."